PubNubDevelopers/unity-multiplayer-shooter/README.md

 * The game is actively in development and more features are planned to be incorporated in the near future.
 * PubNub has purchased a Multi-Entity License for this template from the Unity Asset Store.
 We are not actively selling the game, but showcasing how to enhance the game with PubNub's Real-Time capabilities.

+## Known Issues

+This game is a work in progress, please bear with us whilst we make it awesome.
+Any issues are a result of our implementation, not a limitation of PubNub :)

+- Player trading has not been implemented.
+The 'trade' button in the friend list will not do anything.
+- You can only have one game running at a time on the same keyset.
+Trying to start a second _simultaneous_ game will confuse both games.
+- Players joining a lobby will occasionally not register with that lobby's creator.
+If the creator does not see you appear in their room, the creator needs to close their lobby and start a new one.
+- Updating a characters name may not reflect for other players until they close and re-open the app.
+This issue is intermittent.
+- The global presence count may be inaccurate when you first start the application.
+A far rarer presence issue, likely related to this, is you may experience random disconnects during a game.
+- The game forcably tears down and recreates the connection with PubNub when a game is launched.
+Sometimes this can prevent the game from starting or cause an expected disconnect.
+- Playing the game with players located on different continents can lead to unexpected results, such as characters not respawning.

 ## Prerequisites
 You'll need to perform the following before getting started.